 Fried Green Tomato Eggs Benedict

 - In a large bowl, Whisk 1 large egg with ½ cup of buttermilk.
 In another bowl, place ½ cup flour.
 If you wish, you can add salt and pepper here.
 I usually don't feel the need.
 In a 3rd bowl, place ½ cup jiffy cornmeal mix OR cornmeal.
-Sprinkle with ½ tsp cayenne pepper and stir to combine.
+Sprinkle with ½ teaspoon cayenne pepper and stir to combine.

 - Heat a large skillet over medium high heat.
 Add olive oil to the skillet.
 Dip a green tomato slice into the flour mixture, lightly coating each side.
 Next dip into the buttermilk mixture.
 Lastly, dip into the cornmeal mixture then place in the skillet.
 Cook until golden brown on each side.
 Repeat with remaining green tomatoes.
 Set tomatoes aside and keep warm.